-The St. Ambrose Women's Guild will host a Newcomers Coffee and Doughnuts in the social hall after morning Masses on December 1st.
+The St. Ambrose Women's Guild will host a Newcomers Cofee and Doughnuts after morning Masses on February 2nd.

 Saint Ambrose Parish was established on January 4, 1948.
 The name of the parish was chosen by Bishop Hunt to honor St. Ambrose, the early Church’s learned and scholarly Bishop of Milan.
 His Episcopal coat of arms contained a beehive, both symbolic of Ambrose’s eloquence, and Utah's state symbol.
 The Patronal feast of the parish is December 7th, commemorating the day St. Ambrose was consecrated bishop in 374.